Macure

-The Macure were an Albanian tribe that lived on the territory on the part of Montenegro which is today known as Šekular.
-Bratonožići and Rovci.
+The Macure were a tribe that lived on the territory of modern-day Montenegro which is today known as Šekular.
 Like other non-Slavic tribes of Montenegro, they were either assimilated or expelled.
-The majority of scholars consider them to have been of Albanian origin.
+Some scholars consider them to have been of Albanian origin while other scholars believe they were of Vlach origin.
 Today, their name is preserved in local Serbian legends and myths, while their name is sometimes used in Montenegro as derogative.

 Origin

-Milan Šufflay was the first to set the hypothesis that Macure were of Albanian origin, like Mataguži, Maine, Malonšići and Bukumiri.
-This hypothesis about Macure was accepted by many other authors, including Pantelić.
-Vladimir Ćorović presented a hypothesis that one of the possibilities is that Macure are related to Albanian Macarke or Macreke.
+Milan Šufflay was the first to set the hypothesis that Macure were of Albanian origin.
+This hypothesis about Macure was accepted by anthropologist Nikola Pantelić.

 Jovan Erdeljanović believed they were of Vlach origin whose name was derived from some Roman word which basis was mazz.